 Admission Interviews - May 25 and 26, 2018

-The Admissions Interview will help us get to know you better and enable us to further assess your application.
-Interviews must be face to face and will not be conducted over the phone, internet or any other means.
+The Admission Interview will help us get to know you better and enable us to further assess your application.
+Interviews must be face to face and will not be conducted over the phone, internet or by any other means.

 About the Interview

 The interview consists of two components: an oral interview with a three-member panel comprised of faculty and pharmacists, and a written (non-academic) assessment.